void-sign/noesis/CONTRIBUTING.md

 - Ensure all tests pass before submitting
 - Include documentation for new features

-## Extensions
+## Noesis Hub

-If you want to contribute extensions, quantum computing functionality, or tools, please use the [Noesis-Extend repository](https://github.com/void-sign/noesis-extend) instead.
+If you want to contribute to quantum computing functionality or tools, please use the [Noesis Hub repository](https://github.com/void-sign/noesis-hub) instead.
+Noesis Hub is an independent platform that communicates with Noesis Core via the standard API.

 ## Communication